 Training: To become Operational, Crew must complete the intensive Coastguard NZ Training curriculum.
 This takes some two years part time study.
 In addition crew are required to complete Boating Education courses including Day Skippers, GPS/Radar, VHF Licence and Inboard/Outboard Engine maintenance and a current Work Place First Aid Certificate.

-The above training is interspersed with regular “on water” training carried out by one of our five qualified Skippers.
-The Unit has a resident Training Officer who is responsible for the tutoring of most of the modules and courses.
+The above training is interspersed with regular “on water” training carried out by one of our qualified Skippers.
+The Unit has two Training Officers who are responsible for the tutoring of most of the modules and courses.
 An outside agency is brought in for the First Aid Course.
 Fitness: Crew are required to have a reasonable level of fitness and agility.

-Training: Currently there is no formal training for Duty Officers.
+Training: Duty Officers are trained to CIMS4 level (Coordinated Incident Management).
 We currently draw our Duty Officers from experienced crew or Radio Operators.
-New recruits to this role are mentored by our current Duty Officers.
+New recruits to this role are trained and mentored by our current Duty Officers.
 A comprehensive Duty Officers Manual is provided.
-Duty Officers are expected to have boating experience, hold a VHF License and preferably have a Boat Masters Certificate.
+Duty Officers are expected to have boating experience, hold a VHF Licence and preferably have a Boat Masters Certificate.

 SEARCH & RESCUE CONTROLLER

 Role: The SAR Controller directs operations for incidents requiring searches or in emergency situations.
 In the above situations, the SAR Controller will initiate the tasking of necessary agencies eg CRV, Police or Ambulance and then bring in N.Z.
 Rescue Coordination Center.
 At that point R.C.C.N.Z. would in all probability take over management of the operation with the SAR Controller responsible for Coastguard assets.